America's Best History Spotlight

 Hours Open

 The battlefield is open all year sunrise to sunset.
 A reenactment is held on the third of January or its nearby weekend.
 The Visitor Center at Washington's Crossing State Park, New Jersey, has exhibits on the Ten Crucial Days battles, including Princeton.
 It is open daily from 9:00 a.m. to 4:00 p.m.
+As of 2026, this Visitor Center was under renovation and expansion.
+Call to see when it is open.

 Websites